LearnTeachCode/js-intro-creative-coding/2-drawing.md

 First, ***take a guess*** as to what will happen when we run the example code below. ***Discuss*** your ideas!

-After you've made predictions and discussed them, copy-paste the code somewhere immediately after your previous lines of code, and see what happens:
+After you've made predictions and discussed them, copy-paste the code into your own project and see what happens:

 ```javascript
 let squareWidth = 75;